codecrafters-io/languages/docs/adding_support_for_a_new_language.md

 - Most of the files (like `.codecrafters.yml`, `README.md` etc.) shouldn't require any additional changes.
 You'll only need to add files that are specific to your language.
 In most cases, you'll need to add:
   - (1) A source code file, where the user will add code.
-Example: `app/server.py`
+Example: `app/server.py`.
+Just add a basic hello world for now, in the further steps we'll work on adding an implementation for the first stage of the challenge.
   - (2) An entry point bash script, this is what the tester program executes.
 Example: `your_git.sh`.
   - (3) Any dependency definition files, like `Pipfile`, or `package.json`.
 - Once you've added these files, run `make compile` to see the compiled repository under `compiled_starters`.